Home Project

 What is the Home Project?

-The Home Project provides low income families transitioning from homelessness with recycled household goods, small furniture, and small appliances necessary to live with comfort and dignity.
+The Home Project provides families and individuals in need with free non-furniture, gently used bedroom, bathroom, and kitchen items necessary to live with comfort and dignity.

 For more Information about our programs